-The goal of income tax planning is to minimize your federal income tax liability.
+The goal of income tax planning is to help minimize your federal income tax liability.
 You can achieve this in different ways.
-Typically, though, you’d look at ways to reduce your taxable income, perhaps by deferring your income or shifting income to family members.
-You should also consider deduction planning, investment tax planning, and year-end planning strategies to lower your overall income tax burden.
+Typically, though, you’d look at ways to help reduce your taxable income, perhaps by deferring your income or shifting income to family members.
+You should also consider deduction planning, investment tax planning, and year-end planning strategies to help lower your overall income tax burden.

 Click on a topic below to learn more.

 By deferring (postponing) income to a later year, you may be able to minimize your current income tax liability and invest the money that you’d otherwise use to pay income taxes.
 And when you eventually report the income, you may be in a lower income tax bracket.

 Certain retirement plans can help you postpone the payment of taxes on your earned income.
 With a 401(k) plan, for example, you contribute part of your salary to the plan, paying income tax only when you withdraw money from the plan (withdrawals before age 59½ may be subject to a 10 percent penalty).
 This allows you to postpone the taxation of part of your salary and take advantage of the tax-deferred growth in your investment earnings.

 There are many other ways to postpone your taxable income.
 For instance, you can contribute to a traditional IRA, buy permanent life insurance (the cash value part grows tax-deferred), or invest in certain savings bonds.
 You may want to speak with a tax professional about your tax-planning options.

 You can also minimize your federal income taxes by shifting income to family members who are in a lower tax bracket.
 For example, if you own stock that produces a great deal of dividend income, consider gifting the stock to your children.
 After you’ve made the gift, the dividends will represent income to them rather than to you.
 This may lower your tax burden.
 Keep in mind that you can make a tax-free gift of up to $13,000 per year per recipient without incurring a federal gift tax.